abshamrat/cicd/circleci/README.md

 So, let's configure a pipeline for a mini project.
 We will start from minimal configuration.
 - First of all, login to circleci with github
 - Setup project
-- Add a directory `.circleci`  to your project root and a `config.yml` with content of
+- Create a directory `.circleci`  to your project root and a `config.yml` under it with a minimal content of
 ```yml
 version: 2.1
 jobs: